 There are many more reasons why you should make a point of including this juicy, sweet fruit in your diet.
 An orange also contains generous amounts of folate, potassium and thiamin as well as some calcium, magnesium and fibre.

 There's more.
 Oranges also contain unique phytochemicals that scientists believe play an important role the fruits' ability to fight disease.
-One orange contains almost two hundred different phytochemicals!
 Of particular interest are compounds called limonoids and flavonones, which are found in orange peel and are readily absorbed and utilized by the body.

 A diet rich in citrus fruit has been linked with protection from heart disease, stroke, digestive tract cancers, lung cancer, colon cancer and pancreatic cancer.
 What's more, oranges may also help ward off other health problems associated with aging including arthritis, macular degeneration, cataracts and cognitive impairment.